Winter Admission deadline September 10

-An applicant with a master's degree in another field may be considered for admission as a PhD 2 but may be required to register for courses to upgrade background knowledge in library and information studies.
+An applicant with a master's degree in another field may be considered for admission as a PhD 2 but may be required to register for courses to upgrade background knowledge in information studies.

 A candidate who holds only a bachelor’s degree from McGill University or an approved institution in Information Studies or equivalent in exceptional circumstances may be admitted to PhD 1.

 Documented proof of proficiency in oral and written English (TOEFL or IELTS) is required by all applicants whose mother tongue is not English, AND who have not obtained (or are about to obtain) an undergraduate or graduate degree from a recognized foreign institution where English is the language of instruction.
 See below for situations where proof of proficency is normally not required.

 Before acceptance, appropriate exam results must be submitted directly from the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing Systems) Office.
 An institutional version of the TOEFL is not acceptable.
 Applications will not be considered if a TOEFL or IELTS test result is not available.
 TOEFL results are only valid for two years from the date the test was written.

 McGill Institution Code: 0935.